Lathe-Mariel/RX72N-Envision-Kit-Case/README.md

 But you can you freely if you want.<br>

 ##Types
  27- Hight of case is approximatery 27.
-This type can include 4000mAh battery.
+This type can include 4000mAh battery.<br>
  20- Hight of case is approximatery 20.
-This type can include 3000mAh battery.
+This type can include 3000mAh battery.<br>
  Rightcover- This cover is used at right of LCD.
-The cover is common for 27type and 20type.
+The cover is common for 27type and 20type.<br>
- -14 This Rightcover can include 14430 battery.
+ -14 This Rightcover can include 14430 battery.<br>